Oscar producers bank on 'funny, very kind' host Ellen DeGeneres

 'OSCAR GODS'

-Despite the rotation, Cheryl Boone Isaacs, president of the Academy of Motion Picture Arts and Sciences, says there is "absolutely no crisis" when it comes to picking Oscar hosts.
+Despite the rotation, Cheryl Boone Isaacs, president of the Academy of Motion Picture Arts and Sciences, says there is "absolutely no crisis" when in comes to picking Oscar hosts.

 "We are very, very thrilled," she said.
 "Not only this year do I have the veterans of Craig and Neil, but also Ellen," who hosted Hollywood's biggest night for the first time in 2007.